nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: background optimization disabled when settings are saved
 * fixed: regression in db upgrade function throws warning on plugin upgrade
 * fixed: alt webp breaks Slider Revolution's lazyload when dummy.png.webp exists
+* fixed: background optimization for nextcellent was incomplete
+* fixed: notices under Manage Gallery for nextcellent when tool constants were not defined
 * changed: one-click actions in Media Library don't require reload

 = 2.9.9 =